VanZandtr/DungeonGame/README.md

 ## Future Work
 - Multiple floors w/ exit           (Added May 2019)
-- Implement more room types (traps, random encounters, etc.)           (Added May 2019)
+- Implement more room types (traps, random encounters, etc.)(Added May 2019)
 - Unique Boss fights                (Added May 2019)
 - Furthur class skill design        (Added May 2019)
 - Lore and Item/Equipment creation  (Added May 2019)
+- Turn Dungeon_Minions.py into two scripts (Combat and Minions).
+(Added May 2019)
+- Change Dungeon_Minions.py, Dungeon_Skills.py, and Dungeon_Items.py into Tables.(Added May 2019)